wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 When you run the MSIX Packaging Tool on the clean computer, you'll be prompted to choose one of the following three options:

-- Application package.
+- **Application package**.
 Use this option to create an MSIX package either from existing installers or through manual installation of the application payload.
-- Modification package.
+- **Modification package**.
 Use this option to modify existing MSIX packages.
 This option might require you to go through the initial packaging steps.
-- Package editor.
+- **Package editor**.
 Use this option to make changes to the existing package without running the installers again.
 For example, you can edit the manifest of the package.

 :::image type="content" source="../media/02-screenshot-msix-packaging-tool.png" alt-text="Screenshot of the M S I X Packaging Tool." border="true":::